Gabouin/Gabouin/README.md

 Currently preparing for CPGE to reach ISAE-SUPAERO.

 - I build all type of hardware things.
 - [@hackclub](https://github.com/hackclub) member.
-Official Stardance × NASA ambassador for Reunion Island.
+Stardance × NASA ambassador for Reunion Island.
 Support and reviewer in macondo, a YSWS program by [@NotARoomba](https://github.com/notaroomba)
 - I spend way too much time in KiCad and Slack and I learn to code.

 Right now I'm working on: